 Not the most fun list, but it leaves a lot to be interpreted by you, the patient.
 For instance, how "bloody" is too bloody?
 How much pain is too much pain?
 What if you're not having bowel movements at all?

 There's a variety of symptoms that are considered either indicative of UC or "normal."
+Some symptoms of UC that may be a new normal, but not necessarily a flare.
 How can you determine what's normal and what's a sign of trouble?